Vendor Security Equals Patient Data Security

 Over the past decade, the number – and range – of affiliate companies serving the healthcare industry has risen dramatically and become significantly more diverse.
 In addition, these companies find themselves so interconnected that there are essentially no parties in this industry sector that do not outsource at least some of their data management process.
 While there are significant benefits to this arrangement, it also poses a problem.

 Third party vendors – as well as their own subcontractors – are subject to a variety of disruptive events such as cyber attacks, natural disasters and other data breaches.
 In fact, in many cases, the subcontractors are actually a more attractive target than the host company.
 For this single reason, it is essential that a healthcare company develop a Third Party Risk Governance (TPRG) strategy that addresses this specific problem.
-This article has been compiled from an interview with Maria Spano, Information Security Advisor at Aetna.
+This article has been compiled from an interview with an Information Security Advisor for a large healthcare provider.
 Here are a few things to consider before implementing a strategy:

 - Understand the threat – There are a variety of factors that will influence how vulnerable a third party vendor is to a data breach.
 In the grossest sense, the amount and type of data will affect how potentially lucrative they are in the eyes of a hacker.
 By using the same lens to categorize your 3rd party providers, your company can more ably prioritize their efforts at identifying and nullifying any potential data breaches.